 For too long, Native Hawaiians have been the victims of the highest degree of theft.
 Generations of oppression made us vulnerable to the greed of a powerful few.
 This theft must end.
 By paying Native Hawaiians the rightful amount due from ceded land revenue, most, if not all of the societal problems affecting Hawaii’s entire populace would be ameliorated; issues such as poverty, houselessness, domestic violence, child abuse, prison reform, food insecurity, and human trafficking.
 Native Hawaiians are disproportionately represented in all of these areas, but with fair and appropriate funding from ceded lands, we would be able to best address these areas and see improved outcomes for Native Hawaiians and all of Hawaii.

 Office of Hawaiian Affairs (OHA)

-I believe, in the long term, that the Office of Hawaiian Affairs should exist independent of, and external to, the State of Hawaii, as originally envisioned by its founders to establish a Native Hawaiian Governing Entity.
-Establishment of such an entity requires vision, discipline, and collective effort through shared values.
-OHA and DHHL can begin to lead the way, each by stable and organized effort on behalf of beneficiaries.
-For OHA , the journey toward self-determination requires a transparent and accountable entity that exists primarily to empower its beneficiaries and without voting input from non-Native Hawaiians.
+I believe, in the long term, that the Office of Hawaiian Affairs should exist independent of, and external to, the State of Hawaii.
+With grassroots Native Hawaiian collaboration, OHA and DHHL can begin to forge a way forward for a stable, organized, and transparent effort toward self-determination with their beneficiaries.
+For OHA , the journey toward self-determination requires a transparent and accountable entity, in alliance with the grassroots Native Hawaiian community, that exists primarily to empower its beneficiaries, without voting input from non-Native Hawaiians.